EremesNG/OutwardBetterInventory/README.md

 - **Nielsjuh** for helping me test the multiplayer bits

 ## Changelog
+### v1.1.3
+- 'Send to' actions are enabled by default
+- **Send to Other Player** now uses the target player's name in the amount prompt
+- Send actions work on silver too

 ### v1.1.2
 - Support for more than 2 players (for example Raid Mode mod)
 - More reliable way to check the Cierzo house stash